UGURSELIMOZEN/OpenCV/README.md

 ### Project Tools

-In this Project I used Python with OpenCV and NumPy as language and libraries.
+In this project ,  I used Python with OpenCV and NumPy as language and libraries.